karolisdailidonis/DORM/README.md

 ?>
 ```

-## REST API
+## API

-You can use the DORM REST API anywhere, such as in your api.php file located in the root directory of the example.com/api.php website.
+You can use the DORM API anywhere, such as in your api.php file located in the root directory of the example.com/api.php website.

 Just put this two line of Code